naninovel/docs/docs/en/guide/samples.md

 ## Actor Shader

-The example shows how to create and use a texture shader for adding custom transition effects and a sprite shader with lighting and self-illumination support; the latter is used to simulate time of day for a background actor.
+The example shows how to create and use a texture shader for adding custom transition effects and a sprite shader with lighting and self-illumination support; the latter is used to simulate the time of day for a background actor.

 ![](https://i.gyazo.com/a9d7fb29d5e076245ac515d673cc155e.mp4)